-The Company's Board Charter and Constitution are available on the Company's website.
+The Company's Constitution and the Company's Board Charter are available on the Company's website.

-The Board has particular responsibility for the appointment, remuneration and performance review of the Chief Executive Officer (CEO); and oversight of the engagement of senior executives, including the Company Secretary.
+The Board has particular responsibility for the appointment, remuneration and performance review of the Chief Executive Officer (CEO) as well as oversight of the engagement of executives, including the Company Secretary.